 Weaning can be done in different ways.
-Some children chose to take 120mcg DesmoMelt® if they have been on 240mcg previously (200mcg tablet instead of 400mcg); others may choose to take Desmopressin for six nights for two weeks, then for five nights for two weeks and continue to reduce in this way.
-Some may choose to take it on alternate nights, or to throw a dice and take Desmopressin if the dice shows numbers 1 - 3.
-The important thing is for the child to monitor their response, so they can clearly see whether they are dry on nights when they do not take Desmopressin.
+Some children chose to reduce the dose: they take 200mcg tablet if they have been on 400mcg previously, 120mcg melt if they have been on 240mcg previously, or 180mcg liquid if they have previously taken 360mcg; others may choose to take desmopressin for six nights for two weeks, then for five nights for two weeks and continue to reduce in this way.
+Some may choose to take it on alternate nights, or to throw a dice and take desmopressin if the dice shows numbers 1 - 3, and not take it if the dice shows numbers 4 - 6.
+The important thing is for the child to monitor their response, so they can clearly see whether they are dry on nights when they do not take desmopressin.